MichaelBurge/nes-emulator/README.md

 $ cargo run --release --bin nes-emulator
 ```

+The emulator loads a ROM in iNES format located at the hardcoded path `roms/mario.nes`.

 ## Inputs

 The emulator has been tested with an Xbox 360 controller, but should work with any controller the SDL library recognizes.